cecialbero/movie-search-js/README.txt

-Local server runs on httpster
+Local server can be run with httpster https://simbco.github.io/httpster/
-https://simbco.github.io/httpster/

 1) Install httpster